gouniverse/envenc/README.md

 Secures your .env files with a password.
 Works similarly to ansible-vault.

+A user friendly CLI interface to create and manage .env.vault files.

+In addition provides a convenient web based user interface to manage your .env.vault files.

 ## Usage

 1. Leave your public variables in your `.env` file.